 Question 5: Why is student involvement in the design process a desirable strategy for educational facilities designers?

-Question 6: How can the school itself be used as a 3 dimensional textbook?
+Question 6: How can the school itself be used as a 5 dimensional textbook (including Real-time and cyberspace)?

 Question 7: Why should school architects see the physical facility and the teaching and learning that take place inside as a seamless continuum?